saga0619/HID_BLE_relay_dongle/README.md

 # HID BLE Relay Dongle

 The **HID BLE Relay Dongle** is a firmware for the **nRF52840 Dongle** that bridges keyboard and mouse input from a Bluetooth-connected PC to a USB-connected server or headless system.
-It operates as a BLE peripheral and functions as a USB HID keyboard, seamlessly relaying inputs for remote control scenarios.
+It operates as a BLE peripheral and functions as a USB HID keyboard, seamlessly relaying inputs.
+Now you can control headless PC with your own laptop without relying on additional keybaord/mouse/dispaly.
+This project is like cheap kvm.
 ![Simple decription](./hidble_b.png)

 ---